isomerpages/nlb-eyeonasia/_india-know-living/05-food-in-india.md

 [**I love India: Recipes and stories from morning to midnight, city to coast, and past to present**](https://nlb.overdrive.com/media/3201628){:target="_blank"}

 In this book, author Anjum Anand presents her favourite dishes from all over India as a tribute to her homeland and its extraordinary food culture.
-She shares authentic recipes from her personal collection gathered over years of travelling throughout the regions of India.
+She shares authentic recipes from her personal collection, gathered over years of travelling throughout the regions of India.

 Retrieved from OverDrive. (*myLibrary* ID is required to access this ebook)